 Surely you don't have to be told the boy follows suit, from plowfield to battlefield, dodging bullets and bayonets to bring back his beloved Joey.
 Yes, that's the name of the horse.
 Not Trigger.
 Not Trevor.
 Not Colin.
 Joey.
 And when Adrian Sutton's musical score kicks up a major fuss over the war-hardships that the horse endures, it sounds a little like a dirge version of Frank Loesser's "Joey, Joey, Joey."

+It's a sentimental journey, but it served Lassie well for many a moist movie.
+Here you hardly notice that familiar terrain because of bombasts of great theatricality.
 "I'd say I'm speechless," Michael Morpurgo admitted, once the stage pyrotechnics had ceased and the party fireworks had started across the way from the Beaumont on three floors of Avery Fisher Hall.
 War Horse was born in his brain, after all.
 He committed it to paper and published it as a children's book in 1982, so he was understandably nonplused at what he had spectacularly wrought.

 "It was stunning to see the energy of these American actors.
 Their intensity was quite amazing.
 They brought to this show something completely unforgettable.
 The first half was beautiful and lyrical, extraordinary, and, when it went to hell in the second half, it was a darker place than I have ever been with the show before.